cmorrow96/coe_project/README.md

 # coe_project
-Website to allow users to keep track, rate,and talk about games
+Website to allow users to keep track, rate, and talk about games